 Meet J. Darnell Johnson

-When not writing, the 2021 Planting People Growing Justice Writing for Social Justice Award Winner, J. Darnell Johnson works professionally as the Supervisor of Workforce Development at Goodwill Easter seals, the Father Project, he educates and empowers Dads to be better Fathers.
+When not writing, the 2021 Planting People Growing Justice Writing for Social Justice Award Winner, J. Darnell is a career social services professional from housing the homeless to feeding the hungry to caring for abused and neglected.
 Whether it’s portraying Malcom X on his birthday, performing a black history rap, teaching Kwanzaa to elementary school students.
 J. Darnell has spent a life-long career educating and serving his community.

 Featured Book: